OsiriX-Foundation/karnak-documentation/docs/installation/installation_service.md

 **Specify User in the service**

-In the [Service] section of the karnak.service (see below), it's possible to specify the user that will run the service.
+In the `[Service]` section of the karnak.service (see below), it's possible to specify the user who will run the service.

 ```bash
 User=root